Ideas-Laboratory/vectorized_stress_majorization/README.md

 # Vectorized Stress Majorization
-Source code of paper "Revisiting Stress Majorization as a Unified Framework for Interactive Constrained Graph Visualization" by Yunhai Wang and Yanyan Wang et al. published in IEEE Information Visualization (InfoVis) 2017.
+Source code of paper "Revisiting Stress Majorization as a Unified Framework for Interactive Constrained Graph Visualization" by Yunhai Wang and Yanyan Wang et al. conditionally accepted for publication in IEEE Information Visualization (InfoVis) 2017.

 Project page: ...